The Hobart Handler 140 MIG welder is a great portable MIG and flux core welder.

 On the inside of the welder’s cabinet door there is a welding parameters chart to guide you in your welding settings.

 The Hobart 140 Duty Cycle

 The Hobart 140 duty cycle is rated at 20% at 90 Amps.
 This duty cycle is quite decent for a MIG at this end of the market.
 Some of the more entry level welders have duty cycles of only 10%.

-Now what the Hobart 140 duty cycle means in practice, is that you can weld your project for 2 minutes continuously and then you must rest the welder for 8 minutes.
-Otherwise you will overheat your Hobart.
+In practice it means that you can weld on your project for up to 2 minutes continuously.
+Then you must rest the welder for 8 minutes.
+Otherwise you will overheat your Hobart 140.

 In its latest upgrade The Hobart 140 Handler has a knob with five positions for the output voltage.
-Previously it was four.
+On the old version it was four.

 The dial is tapped.
-Meaning that the dial moves cleanly from 1 though to five.
+Meaning that the dial steps from 1 though to 5.

 There is no three and a half for example.

 Some experienced welders may find this a nuisance, as they may want to tune the output setting more finely.
 Beginners will find this makes the welder easier to use.

 The wire feed dial is infinitely variable and so you have some flexibility there in fine tuning your welding settings.